matrix-org/matrix-authentication-service/docs/reference/scopes.md

 MAS also has a few scopes that are specific to the MAS implementation.

-### `urn:mas:graphql:*`

-This scope grants access to the whole MAS [Internal GraphQL API].
-What permission the session has on the API is determined by the entity that the session is authorized as.
-When [authorized as a user](../topics/authorization.md#authorized-as-a-user-or-authorized-as-a-client) (and without the `mas:urn:admin` scope), this will usually allow querying and mutating the user's own data.

-The default policy allows any client and any user to request this scope.

-However, as noted in the [Internal GraphQL API] documentation, access to the Internal GraphQL API from outside of MAS itself is deprecated in favour of the [Admin API].

 ### `urn:mas:admin`

 This scope grants full access to the MAS [Admin API].